Statecraft: Strategies for a Changing World

-Statecraft: Strategies for a Changing World is a book on politics and international relations written by Margaret Thatcher in 2002 and was published by Harper Perennial.
+Statecraft: Strategies for a Changing World is a book on politics and international relations written by Margaret Thatcher in 2002, and published by Harper Perennial.

 Synopsis

 Thatcher, looking at the lessons learnt during the Cold War, writes of the United States being the only remaining superpower and the responsibilities that come with that burden.

 She also writes about the dangers inherent in the Balkans given the instability of the region and the rise of Islamic extremism.

 Contentions made include that there would be no peace in the Middle East until Saddam Hussein was toppled.
 Her book also said that Israel must trade land for peace, and that the European Union was a "fundamentally unreformable", "classic utopian project, a monument to the vanity of intellectuals, a programme whose inevitable destiny is failure".
 She argued that Britain should renegotiate its terms of membership or else leave the EU and join the North American Free Trade Area.
 The book also reveals that Thatcher had changed her views on climate change from her 1989 UN General Assembly address.

 The book is dedicated to former US President Ronald Reagan.